-- According to the 10-year trend lines for HIV mortality, rates are decreasing for all regions but ENC has the greater rate of decrease suggesting convergence with RNC and NC in the future.
-Although the ENC rate has been decreasing, it is still 33% greater than RNC in 2008. - The age-adjusted rates for all NC regions are similar and are decreasing, suggesting convergence in the future.
-Based on current projections, the goal set by Healthy People 2010 of 0.7 deaths per 100,000 will not be met by any region in NC. - Non-White males continue to have the highest rates of age-adjusted mortality for all demographic groups.
+- According to the 10-year trend lines for HIV mortality, rates are decreasing for all regions but ENC has the smallest rate of decrease.
+Although the ENC rate has been decreasing, it is still 35% greater than RNC in 2009. - The age-adjusted rates for all NC regions are similar and are decreasing, suggesting convergence in the future.
+However, based on current projections, the goal set by Healthy People 2010 of 0.7 deaths per 100,000 will not be met by any region in NC. - Non-White males continue to have the highest rates of age-adjusted mortality for all demographic groups.
 White males had the greatest rate of decline (52% over 10 years) of all groups.
-Convergence of all trends is projected in the future. - From 1999-2008, the non-White age-adjusted HIV mortality rate has decreased by 38% but remains 1138% greater than the White rate.
-Age -adjusted mortality rates for Whites decreased by 45% in a reliable trend. - In a moderately reliable trend, the 10 year period shows a 129% increase in racial disparity.
+Convergence of all trends is projected in the future. - From 1999-2009, the non-White age-adjusted HIV mortality rate has decreased by 39% but remains 1212% greater than the White rate.
+Age -adjusted mortality rates for Whites decreased by 51% in a reliable trend. - In a moderately reliable trend, the 10 year period shows a 108% increase in racial disparity.